A FEW WORDS FROM THE CHANCELLOR

 The Shriver Center is known for advancing scientific knowledge relevant to understanding and ameliorating the challenges faced by individuals with developmental disabilities, training leaders in the field, and for service efforts that enhance the health, safety, and quality of life of the individuals with developmental disabilities and their families.
 Partnerships with international universities extend the reach of our research, training, and service efforts.
 UMMS and the Shriver Center are devoted to reducing the impact of disease and disability, developing programs to attend to the health care disparities experienced by persons with disabilities, educating compassionate professionals, and supporting the full participation of people with disabilities in community life.

-A Message from William J. McIlvane, PhD - Director of the E.K.
+A Message from Charles D. Hamad, PhD – Interim Director of the E.K.
 Shriver Center

 It has been more than thirty years since the Eunice Kennedy Shriver Center established itself as an international presence in the field of intellectual and developmental disabilities.
 Through its research, education and service programs, the Center pursues a three part mission: 1) to search out and understand the causes of intellectual and developmental disabilities for prevention and treatment; 2) to offer state-of-the art education to undergraduate, graduate and post-graduate professionals in the intellectual and developmental disabilities field; and 3) to provide effective, high quality services to people with developmental disabilities.